Steph-Blondet/Steph-Blondet.github.io/README.md

 the winner announcement.

-Unsolved problems: The 'new game' button is working (meaning that it removes the tokens from the board and it clears the message where it says the turn), but I can't play again after the button has been clicked.
+Unsolved problems: The 'new game' button is working (meaning that it removes the tokens from the board and it clears the message where it says the turn), but the user can't play again after the button has been clicked.

 Solved but needs more work: I wrote the code for all the winning conditions (horizontal, vertical and diagonal) but I didn't use a for loop.
 This creates a long function that I would like to revise to make the code cleaner and DRY.

-Overall Comments: The game is working and it meets the minimum requirements, but there are a few things that I would like to improve and add.
+Overall Comments: The game is working and exceeds the minimum requirements for the project!

 ------
-This specific game was designed and coded by Stephanie Blondet.
+* Designed and Developed by Stephanie Blondet, November 2016.